-Builder’s risk insurance is a specialized type of commercial property insurance available as a standalone policy or as an endorsement.
-It covers damage to a building project or renovation during construction and ends when the project is completed.
-Policies usually cover fire, theft, vandalism, and weather events, and costs range from 1% to 5% of the total construction project, so for a $250,000 project builder’s risk insurance could run anywhere from $2,500 to $12,500.
+Builder’s risk insurance is a specialized commercial property insurance available as a stand-alone policy or as an endorsement.
+It covers damage to a building project or a renovation during construction and ends when the project is completed.
+Policies usually cover named perils like fire, theft, and weather events.
+Builder’s risk insurance costs will usually run from 1% to 5% of the total construction project, so for a $250,000 project, it could cost anywhere from $2,500 to $12,500.

 How Builder’s Risk Insurance Works

-Builder’s risk insurance covers the first-party property involved in a construction project: materials, fixtures, equipment, and the structure itself.
-It can be two types of policies: named peril and all-risk.
+As a type of commercial property insurance, builder’s risk insurance covers the first-party property involved in a construction project: materials, fixtures, equipment, and the structure itself.
+While commercial property limits coverage to specific locations, the builder’s risk will cover equipment in transit and in other locations.

-As an example, let’s say you purchased some land and began constructing a new structure.
+For example, you purchased some land and began constructing a new structure.
 A builder’s risk policy would be taken out for the project and cover the building, materials, and equipment involved.
-If a trespasser steals some of the material or accidentally causes a fire from a cigarette, then you could file a claim on the builder’s risk policy for the cost to rebuild or replace the materials.
+If a trespasser steals some of the material or accidentally causes a fire from a cigarette, then you could file a claim on the builder’s risk policy for the cost of rebuilding or replacing the materials.

 Builder’s Risk Insurance Coverage & Exclusions

-A builder’s risk policy is designed to cover typical risks builders face.
-Even when a structure is built partially, it still has value.
+A builder’s risk policy is designed to cover the typical risks that builders face.
+Even when a structure is partially built, it still has value.
 Like all insurance policies, builder’s risk has specified coverage and exclusions.

 What Builder’s Risk Covers

-Builder’s risk policies can be named peril, meaning the specific named perils listed are covered, or all-risk, meaning coverage extends to any exposures associated with the project less the listed exclusions.
+Builder’s risk policies can be a named-peril, meaning the specific named perils listed are covered, or all-risk, meaning coverage extends to any exposures associated with the project less the listed exclusions.

-Risks commonly covered by builder’s risk insurance include:
+Risks commonly covered by builder’s risk insurance include the following:

 - Fire